litebird/litebird_sim/docs/source/observations.rst

 Observations
 ============

-The :class:`.Observation` class, is the container for the data acquired by the telescope during a scanning period (and the relevant information about it).
+The :class:`.Observation` class is the container for the data acquired by the telescope during a scanning period (and the relevant information about it).

 Serial applications